VOLUNTEER WITH US

 Food and drink:

-This is a self catering vounteer retreat.
+This is a self catering volunteer retreat.
 Please bring your plant based food and drinks with you.
-There is a separate fridge provided for you and cooking facilities.
+There will be a separate fridge provided for you.
+You will be cooking your own meals cleaning the areas that you have used in the house and annexe and keeping things tidy please.
+Cooking of your meals and cleaning is to be done outside of the volunteer hours.
 Drinks - Spring filtered water, tea, coffee, plant milks and herbal teas are available throughout the day.

 Accommodation: